 Interviews

-After your Pre-Medicine Committee reviewers have looked over your personal statement, list of experiences, and letters of recommendation, they will reach out to set up individual interviews.
-You will be interviewed by two different committee members.
-You may discuss the interview format (in person or virtual) with your reviewers.
+After your application material review is complete, you can choose to set up a mock interview.
 The interview will not only allow the reviewer to see your interview skills and abilities, but will also give you additional practice prior to the application cycle.
 You should take these interviews seriously and endeavor to prepare by reviewing your application materials, looking over medical school interview preparation recommendations, and practicing with friends, family, or other university professionals.

-Career Exploration and Development at Kent State University offers mock interview services, which can be scheduled through KSUAdvising.
-There is more information about mock interviews available on their website.
+Career Exploration and Development at Kent State University offers mock interview services, which can be scheduled through Handshake.
+There is more information about mock interviews and a link to schedule a meeting with a career advisor on their website.

-For virtual interviews, please be sure to find a quiet, well-lit space with reliable access to WIFI.
+If you choose to set up a virtual interview, please be sure to find a quiet, well-lit space with reliable access to WIFI.
 You should be mindful of your background, keeping it as neutral and distraction-free as possible.
 You will also need access to a computer or tablet with a camera and microphone.
 You may want to consider practicing with the virtual platform (Zoom, Microsoft Teams, etc.) prior to the interview, to make sure you have the appropriate access and understand the controls.